jdeluyck/kcoreorg-website/_posts/2023/2023-12-13-adventures-with-rootless-containers.md

 Luckely, with [recent additions to podman](https://github.com/containers/podman/issues/18333) you can easily add UIDs and GIDs to the namespace of the container (without having to specify the complete mapping) using [`--uidmap`](https://docs.podman.io/en/latest/markdown/podman-run.1.html#uidmap-flags-container-uid-from-uid-amount) and [`--gidmap`](https://docs.podman.io/en/latest/markdown/podman-run.1.html#gidmap-flags-container-uid-from-uid-amount).

-First you need to add the specific additional UIDs and GIDs to `/etc/subuid` and `/etc/subgid`, in the format `username:uid/gid:amount`.
+First you need to add the specific additional UIDs and GIDs to `/etc/subuid`{: .filepath} and `/etc/subgid`{: .filepath}, in the format `username:uid/gid:amount`.
 So if you want to just add UID 1000, that would be `podman:1000:1`.

 To tell podman that these UIDs and GIDs are now available for use, you'll have to jump through a few steps: